mouldybread/VodafoneUKVOIPConfig/README.md

 #### RTP Port Range Considerations

 RTP by default uses a random UDP port from 10000-32767.
 Ripshods configuration restricts the RTP port range to 20 from a base port of 10000.
 This though is suboptimal, picking a random unused source port is especially important as we have disabled outbound remapping.
 A bigger range is better.
 The phone is unaware of which ports are in use.
 If something else is (or has) been using UDP/10000(for example), the call will fail until the relevant state table entry expires.
 This is the problem that remapping aims to fix after all.
-Relying on a single port or small pool may cause intermittent issues.
+Relying on a single port or small pool increases the chances of port conflicts and intermittent connectivity issues.

 ## WP810 Configuration